Dashcon2Romania/dashcon2romania.github.io/rules.md

 - We forbid behaviour that may be disruptive to other people and/or the performers on stage, such as:
   - putting on music at high volume via phone, bluetooth speakers etc;
-  - screaming and speaking excessiely loud;
+  - screaming and speaking excessively loud;
   - intentionally intrerrupting the performers on stage.

 ‎